 The second major type of data is quantitative.
 As the name suggests, it is data in numbers with mathematical meaning that indicate quantities of specific aspects.
 For example, a company's financial reports contain quantitative data.
 The main benefit of quantitative data is that it is easier to collect, analyze, and understand than qualitative data.

-One can easily visually represent quantitative data with various charts and graphs, including scatter plots, lines, bar graphs, and others.
+One can easily visually represent what is quantitative data with various charts and graphs, including scatter plots, lines, bar graphs, and others.
 You can also collect quantitative data to calculate ratios, for instance, if you want to compare a company's performance or study its financial reports to make an investment decision.

-Sources and examples of quantitative data
+Sources of quantitative data

 Types of quantitative data